 Visit the Governor’s beach

 When the cruise ships aren’t in town, Governor’s Beach in Grand Turk is one of the most idyllic and peaceful beaches on the island.
 The sand is lined with casuarina trees and the surrounding area is home to a host of attractions such as the old Governor’s residence and the island’s capital Cockburn Town.
-You can find out more about the cruise ship schedule here.

 Explore rugged bays

 If you’re looking for something a little more rugged and remote then head to the beaches in North and Middle Caicos.
 The scenic Mudjin Harbour and Bambarra Beach are the best on Middle Caicos (the number of visitors is so low you won’t have to share them with hardly anyone).
 In North Caicos, Hollywood Beach, Whitby Beach and Pumpkin Bluff Beach are the best, with shallower water that makes them perfect for snorkeling.